spacegaori/Neptune/README.md

 ## Description

 My goal is to prepare a robust matrix library that will make use of future C++ standard library features like `mdarray`, `mdspan`, `submdspan`, and `std::linalg`.
 I have been learning a lot by rebuilding `matrix.hpp` from scratch each time with a better understanding and a clearer direction.

-Now, I will leave the matrix in its most simple form and focus on creating a test suite.
+I will leave the matrix in its most simple form and focus on creating an appropriate test suite.

-## To-do
+## Goals

-- Create a basic test suite
+- Create a basic test suite covering all constructors and methods.
-- Understand constructor keywordslike `constexpr`, `explicit`, `default`, `noexcept`.
+- Understand constructor keywords like `constexpr`, `explicit`, `default`, `noexcept`.
 - Understand PMR (Polymorphic Memory Resources) and AA (Allocator Awareness).

-## Executing program
+## Executing test

+> ⚠️ **Make sure to use a compiler with the `<mdspan>` header.**

 ```
-mkdir build
-cd build
+mkdir build && cd build
 cmake ..
 make
 make test